 Eggplant Parmesan Lasagna

 Eggplant is a great alternative to pasta in lasagna.
-Eggplant also goes great with any type of marinara sauce.
+It also goes great with any type of marinara sauce.
 Eggplant parmesan lasagna soaks up flavors and delivers them to your taste buds.
 It is a wise choice to replace the noodles in a lasagna with some eggplant due to the increase in nutrition and decrease in processed carbohydrates.
+(Learn more about The Truth About Carbs).
 The panko breadcrumbs in this recipe still tend to fall into that category so if you prefer, just cook eggplant as is without panko.

 First, we create an eggplant parmesan, then layer it with marinara sauce and cheese to make a lasagna.
 Feel free to use pre-made marinara sauce if you simply don’t have time.